AndreasPK/AndreasPK.github.io/apkblog/ghc-week.markdown

 Bad:

-* Writing a ray tracer in haskell.
+* Writing a ray tracer in Haskell.
-* Write a web app using haskell.
+* Write a web app using Haskell.
-* Learn haskell from the beginning.
+* Learn Haskell from the beginning.

 Good Goals:

-* Writing a 3D visualization of the haskell heap.
+* Writing a 3D visualization of the Haskell heap.
 * Writing a plugin that replaces every occurrence of `undefined` with `(error "I'm a bad person")`.
 * Work on an alternative Haskell compiler.
 * Working on tools which use the GHC API.